Connected Insights Blog | SmartSense

 • Ground meat, burgers, and sausage: the recommendation from the USDA is 160 degrees, which is considered “well done” and protects from the pathogenic strain of E-Coli.
 Since these are considered higher-risk meats than muscle meat (based on the slaughter practices of ground beef) this standard is vital to follow

-• Fish: Recommendations for fish temperatures is 145 degrees to protect from any possible parasites
+• Fish: The recommendation for fish temperatures is 145 degrees to protect from any possible parasites

 • Vegetables and other foods: heating these foods can protect from any possible contaminates that could reach the foods, so a quick flash of heat can protect from any danger

-Resting meats such as pork, beef, and ground beef are an important aspect of barbeque smoking, as they continue to cook for a small period of time after coming away from heat.
+Resting meats such as pork, beef, and ground beef are an important aspect of barbeque smoking, as they continue to cook for a short period after it is removed from heat.
 The timing of the resting period depends on the temperature of the meat, but any kind of meat will not cook more than 3-5 degrees in the resting period.
-Having a meat thermometer can help this process go much smoother, as it’s easy to check the internal temperature of the meats during both cooking and resting time.
+Having a meat thermometer can help this process go much smoother, as it’s easy to monitor the temperature of meats during both cooking and resting time.

-To have the most flavorful outcome, the smoking temperature must also be taken into consideration.
+To have the most flavorful outcome, smoking temperatures must also be taken into consideration.
 Some temperatures have to be significantly higher than the final internal temperatures of the meat that is being cooked.
 For briskets, roasts, and any other cuts of beef, the smoking temperature is best between 225-250 degrees, with a 1.5-hour per pound cooking time.
-For poultry, the smoke should be between 275-350 degrees, and cooked from 1-2 hours.
-It’s highly recommended that internal temperature are checked between the first and second hour.
-For a more in depth detail of smoking temperatures, refer to the chart below:
+For poultry, the smoke should be between 275-350 degrees, and cooked for 1-2 hours.
+It’s highly recommended that internal temperature be checked between the first and second hour.
+For a more in-depth detail of smoking temperatures, refer to the chart below:

 Watching over smoking temperatures is important but can easily go wrong.
 For instance, in Gulfport, MS the smoker in Murky Waters BBQ, a restaurant on 27th Avenue, exploded.
 This was caused by grease in the smokestack, which could have been avoided if regulations for cleaning and temperature were kept in place.

-Keeping track of temperature throughout the smoking process is key; from the initial point of purchase to its refrigeration storage prior to cooking to the actual cooking itself.
+Monitoring meat temperature throughout the smoking process is key; from the initial point of purchase to its refrigeration storage before cooking to the actual cooking itself.

-Check out this infographic to learn more about BBQ smoking:
+Check out this infographic to learn more about BBQ smoking temperatures:

 click to enlarge